47th CineFestival San Antonio

-The nation’s original and longest-running Latino film festival returns in the summer of 2025 with the 46th edition of CineFestival San Antonio.
-Presented by the Guadalupe Cultural Arts Center, San Antonio’s annual celebration of independent Latino cinema will take place July 9-13, 2025, continuing its programming focus on Chicano, Latinx and Native American cinema, with an emphasis on Texas and San Antonio related films.
-This summer, CineFestival will bestow its traditional Mesquite Award to the best short films made in Texas.
-Don’t miss this celebration of culture, creativity, and comunidad on the big screen.
+The nation’s original and longest running Latino film festival returns this summer with the 47th annual edition of CineFestival San Antonio.
+Presented by the Guadalupe Cultural Arts Center, San Antonio’s annual celebration of independent Latinx and Indigenous cinema will take place July 9 to 12, 2026.

 ABOUT CINEFESTIVAL